evanmayer/OWLwatcher/README.md

 ## Known issues:
 - The shebang at the top of `OWLwatcher.py`, `#!/home/evanmayer/anaconda3/bin/python`, points to the anaconda Python 3 install on my system.
 Make sure it points to your Python 3 install if you are running it as an executable script from the command line.
-- This is untested until matches begin again on March 1, 2018 UTC.
+- This is untested on real matches until OWL matches begin again on March 1, 2018 UTC.
+It has been tested in a limited fashion on fake hand written match data.